Tanana Athabaskans: Hunting-gathering

 Tanana Athabaskans were semi-nomadic hunter-gatherers who moved seasonally throughout the year within a reasonably well-defined territory to harvest fish, bird, mammal, berry and other renewable resources.
 The Tanana territories generally is a mosaic of open and closed spruce forests covering the low gradient outwash slope between the Alaska Range and the flats and ridges north of the Tanana River.

 The economy of Tanana Athabaskans is a mixed cash-subsistence system, like other modern foraging economies in Alaska.
-The subsistence economy is main non-monetary economy system.
-Cash is often a rare commodity in foraging economies, because of lack of employment opportunities or perceived conflicts in the demands of wage employment and subsistence harvesting activities.
+The subsistence economy is the main non-monetary economy system.
+Cash is often a rare commodity in foraging economies because of a lack of employment opportunities or perceived conflicts in the demands of wage employment and subsistence harvesting activities.
 The primary use of wild resources is domestic.
-Wild resource use in many Athabaskan villages is overwhelmingly for domestic consumption, since commercial fishing in Alaska is absent.
+Wild resource use in many Athabaskan villages is overwhelmingly for domestic consumption since commercial fishing in Alaska is absent.
 Commercial fishing and trapping patterns are controlled primarily by external factors.
 The state's limited entry system, operational by 1974 (after ANCSA), limits the number of available fishing permits for commercial salmon (esp. the Pacific salmon Oncorhynchus species for salmon cannery) fishing.
 In Nenana, about one-third of households have a permit.
 Most (70%) sample households with a permit used.
-Those with a permit that did not fish commercially, did fish for subsistence.
+Those with a permit who did not fish commercially did fish for subsistence.